 Frontenac Station is included in these products:

-Florence Town Hall (33923 Highway 61 Blvd), built on a lot donated by Israel Garrard, has been used as focal point for the town’s business since it was completed in 1875; the interior has impressive details like maple floors, wainscoting, pieces of original furniture, and old voting booths.
+Florence Town Hall (33923 Highway 61 Blvd.), built on a lot donated by Israel Garrard, has been used as the focal point for the town’s business since it was completed in 1875; the interior has impressive details like maple floors, wainscoting, original furniture, and old voting booths.